b-spatz/Whiteboard/aopa.md

 except for hangar tenants with key cards -- except through the FBO sliding glass doors.
 Again I was trapped.
 As someone else exited the lobby onto the ramp I followed them while the FBO lady raised a fuss.

 I contacted the restaurant to explain the situation but they were aware.
-They knew this was am impediment to GA customers from the ramp, but they were tenants in the building owned (or operated) by the FBO so they were in no position to complain.
+They knew this was an impediment to GA customers from the ramp, but they were tenants in the building owned (or operated) by the FBO so they were in no position to complain.
 "Sorry, but there's nothing we can do."